DataDog/datadog-agent/cmd/dogstatsd/README.md

 code change.
 Beside setting the socket as non-blocking, there's not much more to do on the client side to talk with DogStatsD but there are many advantages when using this connection strategy:

- * bypass networking configuration in containerized enviroments, specially useful with orchestrators
+ * bypass networking configuration in containerized environments, specially useful with orchestrators
  * if the server is overloaded, while keeping a non blocking approach the client can actually know whether packets are being dropped.